BrianPugh/belay/docs/source/Package Manager.rst

 By default, the downloaded dependencies are stored in ``.belay/dependencies/<group>/``.
 The ``.belay/`` folder **should be committed** to git and can be thought of as a dependency lock file.

-Belay **will not** perform any dependency solving.
-It will only download the dependencies explicitly specified in the ``pyproject.toml``.
-If a dependency itself has dependencies, they must be explicitly added to ``pyproject.toml``.
+For MicroPython index packages (plain names or ``mip:`` URIs), Belay automatically resolves and downloads transitive dependencies recursively.
+For other URI types (GitHub URLs, local paths, etc.), dependencies must be explicitly added to ``pyproject.toml``.

 By default, all dependencies are updated.
 To update only specific dependencies, list them as such: